<?xml version="1.0" encoding="UTF-8"?>

 <itunes:duration>00:36:38</itunes:duration>

 <itunes:author><![CDATA[Future of Dev]]></itunes:author> <googleplay:description><![CDATA[To ensure software is deployable, teams must shift from manual testing to automated pipelines.
 Automation provides immediate feedback, captures institutional knowledge, and reduces long-term costs.
 Strategies like the Strangler Pattern help modernize legacy code for greater reliability.
-Listen to find out more about: Episode map Watch the video]]></googleplay:description>
+Listen to find out more about: Episode map You can also watch episodes on YouTube.]]></googleplay:description>

-<googleplay:image href="https://futureof.dev/wp-content/uploads/2026/01/cd-office-hours-ep2-am-i-deployable-cover-scaled.jpg"></googleplay:image>
+<googleplay:image href="https://futureof.dev/wp-content/uploads/2026/02/am-i-deployable-cover.png"></googleplay:image>

 <googleplay:explicit>No</googleplay:explicit>